The Incredibles (franchise)

-The Incredibles is a Disney media franchise created by Pixar Animation Studios.
-Brad Bird wrote and directed both films, and Craig T. Nelson, Holly Hunter, Sarah Vowell, and Samuel L. Jackson are part of the cast.
-The first film, The Incredibles, was released in November 2004 and received acclaim from critics, winning the Academy Award for Best Animated Feature.
-The second film, Incredibles 2, was released in June 2018, received mostly positive reviews and set the record for best opening weekend for an animated film with $183 million.
+The Incredibles is an American media franchise created by Pixar Animation Studios.
+Brad Bird wrote and directed both films, and Craig T. Nelson, Holly Hunter, Sarah Vowell, and Samuel L. Jackson are part of the franchise's main cast.
+The first film, The Incredibles, was released on November 5, 2004, and received acclaim from critics, winning the Academy Award for Best Animated Feature.
+The second film, Incredibles 2, was released on June 15, 2018, and received mostly positive reviews and set the record for best opening weekend for an animated film with $183 million.
 The series has grossed a combined $1.8 billion worldwide.

 The franchise takes place in a fictional universe where superheroes, also known as "Supers", co-exist with society and are occasionally forced into action despite a ban issued on them by the government.
-The setting of said universe is a futuristic version of the 1960s.
+The setting of said universe is a retro-futuristic version of the 1960s.

 Films

 The Incredibles (2004)

 The Incredibles is Pixar's sixth film.
 The story revolves around Bob and Helen Parr, a couple of superheroes, known as Mr. Incredible and Elastigirl, that attempt to live a quiet suburban life with their three children as a result of a government mandate that forces them to hide their powers and become ordinary citizens.
 However, Bob's desire of helping people draws the entire family into a confrontation with a vengeful fan-turned-foe.